0443n/Deepslate/README.md

 # Minecraft PE for PSP

-This repository contains a port of **Minecraft Pocket Edition 0.6.1** to the Sony PlayStation Portable.
+This repository contains a port of **Minecraft Pocket Edition** to the Sony PlayStation Portable.
 It runs on **every PSP model, including the 32 MB PSP-1000** — see [Hardware](#hardware) for what the 1000 gives up.

-It has everything MCPE 0.6.1 has — world generation, survival and creative, mobs, crafting, furnaces, chests, armor, TNT, the Nether Reactor, day/night, saving — with the same look and behaviour.
+The base is MCPE **0.6.1** — that is where the world logic, the save format and most of the code come from — but the feature set has since grown past it, piece by piece, and now sits at roughly **MCPE 0.7.6**: world generation, survival and creative, mobs, crafting, furnaces, chests, armor, TNT, the Nether Reactor, buckets, fire and flint & steel, signs, paintings, beds and day/night, the tripod camera, sounds and saving.
 There are probably still some bugs.

 > [!Important]
 > Join the Discord for build help, bug reports and updates on the port: